cheese-hub/cheesehub/docs/source/team/index.rst

 *Sr. Research Programmer, National Center for Supercomputing Applications, University of Illinois at Urbana Champaign*

-**Mike Lambert**
+**Sara Lambert**
-*Research Programmer, Research Programmer, National Center for Supercomputing Applications, University of Illinois at Urbana Champaign*
+*Sr. Research Programmer, National Center for Supercomputing Applications, University of Illinois at Urbana Champaign*